 Additionally, startups often fail to understand their full capital needs.
 This can result in the entrepreneur running up personal debt as opposed to business debt.
 There are a variety of financing options available, so the entrepreneur should understand the various funding options before running up personal debt.
 SCORE, SBDCs and WBCs offer free advice to help the entrepreneur make well informed decisions on financing the business.

 To help your business launch, sustain, and scale, the SBA has a variety of in-person and virtual training and counselling resources available at no cost to entrepreneurs.
 In addition to our 68 district offices, staffed with specialists to help you achieve success, the SBA — through our Resource Partner Network — has more than 1,300 locations that provide support to business owners.
 The best way to navigate in-person resources is on www.SBA.gov.
 There you can find your nearest SCORE chapter, SBDC or WBC.

 6. Revisit your roadmap

-One of our goals is to ensure that small business owners are aware of the counseling and training resources, and other technical assistance provided for free or low cost to business owners.
-My hope is that more people will have the confidence, skills and resources they need to succeed as small business owners, and we can continue to revitalize a spirit of entrepreneurship in our country.
+One of our goals is to ensure that small business owners are aware of the counseling and training resources and other technical assistance provided for free or a low cost to business owners.
+My hope is that more people will have the confidence, skills, and resources they need to succeed as small business owners, and we can continue to revitalize a spirit of entrepreneurship in our country.